-451 AP BIOLOGY

-PREREQUISITE: Pre-AP Bio, Pre-AP Chem, & Alg II or teacher approval
+451 AP BIOLOGY GRADES: 11-12 PREREQUISITE: Pre-AP Bio, Pre-AP Chem, & Alg II or teacher approval 1 CREDIT

-Biochemistry, bioenergetics, cytology, taxonomy, molecular biology, genetics and ecology are studied in a college laboratory setting.
+Chemistry of Life, Cell Structure and Function, Cellular Energetics, Cell Communication and Cell Cycle, Heredity, Gene Expression and Regulation, Natural Selection and Ecology are required units studied at a college level.
 The objective of this course is to prepare students for the AP exam in May, which can qualify the student to receive college credit.
-At least an hour of homework each night should be expected.
-School fee: \$20
+Several hours of homework each week should be expected.
+School fee: \$40

-452 AP CHEMISTRY

-PREREQUISITE: Pre-AP Chemistry
+452 AP CHEMISTRY GRADES: 11-12 PREREQUISITE: Pre-AP Chemistry 2 CREDITS

 Advanced Placement Chemistry is a second year college level chemistry course covering more difficult material and in greater depth than Chemistry.
 The objective of this course is to prepare students for the AP exam in May, which can qualify the student to receive college credit.
 Topics include stoichiometry, nomenclature, equilibrium, kinetics, thermodynamics, bonding and atomic theory.
 This is an extended class period.
-School fee: \$20
+School fee: \$40